Vaginitis in Kids: Understanding Symptoms, Causes, and Swimming-Related Risks

 How is Vaginitis Diagnosed?

+To confirm a diagnosis, your child’s doctor will perform a thorough examination of the female genital area.
 This process is essential for ensuring the correct treatment is provided.
 Pediatric vulvovaginitis diagnosed through professional evaluation allows for effective treatment tailored to your child’s needs.

 When to Seek Medical Help